sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 The mitochondrial genome was annotated using MAKER (parameters shown in supplementary Table S3).
 The proteins of all green plants (*Viridiplantae*) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using BLAST and Exonerate [@slater2005automated].
 The prince sago palm (*Cycas taitungensis*) mitochondrion [NC_010303 @chaw2008mitochondrial] is the closest related species, being the only gymnosperm with a complete mitochondrial genome.
 Transfer RNA (tRNA) were annotated using ARAGORN [@laslett2004aragorn].
 Ribosomal RNA (rRNA) were annotated using RNAmmer [@lagesen2007rnammer].
 Repeats were identified using RepeatMasker [@smit1996repeatmasker] and RepeatModeler.

-The RNA-seq data was assembled using Trans-ABySS [@robertson2010denovo].
-The assembled transcripts were classified as being nuclear, plastid or mitochondrial using BioBloom Tools [@chu2014biobloom].
-The mitochondrial transcripts were aligned to the annotated mitochondrial genes using BWA-MEM to identify possible sites of C-to-U RNA editing using samtools and bcftools.
+The RNA-seq reads were aligned to the annotated mitochondrial genes using BWA-MEM and variants were called using samtools and bcftools requiring a minimum genotype quality of 50 to identify possible sites of C-to-U RNA editing.

 The putative mitochondrial sequences of white spruce were aligned to the putative mitochondrial sequences of the Norway spruce using BWA-MEM.
 Coverage and identity of these alignments were calculated using the script `bam-identity` (see supplementary materials).